 RELATED: Numbers On Golf Clubs: What Do They Mean?

-Forged vs Cast Irons Durability
+Cast vs Forged Irons Durability

 In many metalworking industries, forged materials are considered to be more durable than cast counterparts.
 In golf, the specific types of strain involved make it so that the general consensus is the other way around, but it depends on exactly what kind of durability you are looking for.

-To understand why this is, understand that forged clubs are typically made from a “softer” steel alloy and the heat and pressure used in the process achieve something called “grain flow.”
+To understand why this is, understand that forged golf clubs are typically made from a “softer” steel alloy and the heat and pressure used in the process achieve something called “grain flow.”
 The result is that you’re going to have a “bend but not break” finished product, which is ideal for somebody who wants to adjust their clubs with a loft and lie machine.
-The tradeoff is that with EXTREMELY high use we can start to see the grooves on a forged club deforming and smoothing out sooner due to repeated impacts of the “soft” metal, making them in need of replacement.
+The tradeoff is that with EXTREMELY high use we can start to see the grooves on a forged golf club deforming and smoothing out sooner due to repeated impacts of the “soft” metal, making them in need of replacement.

 RELATED: How To Clean Golf Clubs